Kernix13/cy-pathway-readmes/web-dev.md

 **Alternate titles**:

-- How to Run or How to Use
+- How to Run or How to Use or How to Run The Project
 - Installation
+- Installation and Getting Started
 - Quickstart
 - Download
+- How to Download
+- Instructions
+- Project Setup Instructions

 ## Features